Clatworthy Fly Fishing Methods

-Clatworthy fly fishing offers the angler one of the most idyllic and peaceful settings in which to pursue both rainbow and brown trout.
+Clatworthy Reservoir offers the angler one of the most idyllic and peaceful settings in which to pursue both rainbows & brownies.
 Bordering the nearby Exmoor National Park, this upland reservoir is set among the gently rolling Brendon Hills in West Somerset.
-Enclosed by native woodland and rich meadow pastures, the 5-mile perimeter walk provides access to a wide choice of locations from which to fish.
+Enclosed by native woodland and rich meadow pastures, the 5-mile perimeter walk provides access to many fishing spots.

 As in most fishing lakes and waters, there are the more popular spots that seem to hold the fish.
-Fortunately, for anglers who don’t want to walk too far at Clatworthy, these are only a little further along the same bank as the fishing lodge.
-However, for those who do enjoy walking and fly fishing, the reward will not only be the chance of hooking into a wild brownie (as well as the rainbows) but also the experience of peace and tranquility accompanied by a beautiful birdsong soundtrack.
+For anglers who don’t want to walk too far these are Wescott Bay & Rowes End.
+For those who do enjoy a walk the rewards are well worth it.
+There’s the chance of hooking into a wild brownie or two (as well as rainbows).
+You will also experience peace and tranquility accompanied by a beautiful birdsong soundtrack.

 All around the lake there are headlands, bays and wooded banks and as the water level drops throughout the season you can access some of these points, many of which won’t have been fished for months.
-In some places you might find there is little room for your backcast, don’t however be put off as fish cruising the margins for terrestrial insects can be caught just a few rod lengths out from the bank.
+In some places you might find there is little room for your back cast.
+Don’t be put off as fish cruising the margins for terrestrial insects can be caught just a few rod lengths out from the bank.

 For the boat angler there is deep water in front of the dam where you can try to coax out one of the resident big fish.
-When the aerators are are on it’s always worth trying a cast or two into the bubbles, but keep in touch with your leader if you can, as it’s often when your flies are just out of the ‘turbulance’ they will get hammered by the hungry fish lying in ambush.
-When the reservoir is full the water in front of the dam is roughly 29 metres deep, a long way down but who knows what lies in the depths between you and the bottom…
+When the aerators are are on it’s always worth trying a cast or two into the bubbles.
+Keep in touch with your leader!
+Just out of the ‘turbulence’ is where flies often get hammered by hungry fish lying in ambush.
+When the reservoir is full the water in front of the dam is roughly 29 metres deep.
+A long way down but who knows what lies in the depths between you and the bottom…

-Talking of boats, there are 10 available from the fishing lodge.
-You can hire them on an all day or half day ticket (from 3pm), and there’s a choice of rowing or electric motors (supplied at extra cost or you can bring your own).
-The reservoir isn’t too long or wide so rowing isn’t arduous.
-If for example you want to go up past the dam to the north end of the water whilst you are up there (if it’s the dog days of summer months) try drifting along the banks with a singly dry fly, of course if it’s blowing a gale and you are rowing against a headwind then it might be worth considering fishing in one of the bays closer to the fishing lodge where the boats are hired from.
+Talking of boats, there are 10 available from the fishing lodge, you can hire them on an all day or half day ticket (from 3pm).
+You have a choice of rowing or hiring electric and petrol motors (or you can bring your own electric motor).
+The reservoir isn’t too long or wide so rowing isn’t too arduous.
+If for example you want to go up past the dam to the north end of the water try drifting along the banks with a singly dry fly or damsel nymph.
+If it’s blowing a gale consider fishing one of the bays.
+Westcott Bay & Rowes End are close to the lodge, Dudderidge is a little further in the other direction.
 For anglers with disabilities (and their companions) there is a wheelie boat with petrol motor also available to hire.

-Being an upland reservoir things like the water temperature and insect life can take a little longer to get going compared to other lower lying fisheries…
+As mentioned previously being an upland reservoir things like the water temperature and insect life can take a little longer to get going compared to other lower lying fisheries.

-Having said that, here’s a typical bag limit of 5 hard-fighting, early-season fish caught using a midge tip line with a pheasant tail on the point and a black buzzer on a single dropper.
+Here’s a typical bag limit of 5 hard-fighting, early-season fish.
+Caught using typical clatworthy fly fishing methods, a midge tip line with a pheasant tail on the point and a black buzzer on a single dropper.

-Free rising fish provide good targets to cast to and lightning takes followed by long runs are not uncommon on this upland water.
+Free rising fish provide good targets to cast to!
+Lightning takes followed by long runs are not uncommon on this upland water.

-Lure fishing is practiced by many anglers at Clatworthy; Damsels, Cats Whiskers, Boobies, Tadpoles, and the ubiquitous Blob all seem to be popular.
+Lure fishing at Clatworthy; Damsels, Cats Whiskers, Boobies, Tadpoles, and the ubiquitous Blob all seem to be popular.

-If that’s not your style then a team of nymphs or small buzzers will often catch when others are finding it hard going.
+If that’s not your style then a team of nymphs or small buzzers will often catch.

-A combination of Diawl Bach, Pheasant tail, Black Buzzer or small Crunchers can often prove deadly.
+Other successful Clatworthy fly fishing methods include a combination of Diawl Bach, Pheasant tail, Black Buzzer or small Crunchers.
+This can often prove deadly!
 Hook sizes ranging from 12 – 16 seem to work better for the PT’s and Buzzer than 10’s or larger.

 Dry fly fishing at Clatworthy

-This method of fishing is well worth trying.
-Many anglers choose to fish dries throughout the season and for good reason too.
-Around the end of April / start of May you will see the Hawthorn fly hatching and the fish rise readily to these as well as to the smaller midge type flies that are in abundance.
+These clatworthy fly fishing methods are well worth trying too.
+Many anglers choose to fish dries throughout the season and for good reason.
+May will see the Hawthorn arrive.
+Trout rise readily to these as well as to the smaller midge that are in abundance.